jrwarwick/nms-mfd/README.md

 # Setup and Usage
-You will probably need to serve this up somehow so that your device webbrowser can navigate to it.
+You will probably need to serve this up somehow so that your device web browser can navigate to it.
 You could do it with GitHub pages, or something like https://gist.github.com/willurd/5720255
 - quick and dirty oneliner serving  and/or a hyperlink thereto '- an optional dockerfile , of course. full screen note?